Correlated Subqueries

 | Combined with EXISTS | Checks row by row whether related data exists.
 This is the most common usage. |

--- Retrieve employees whose salary is higher than the average salary in their own department.
+Retrieve members whose score is higher than the average score of their own role.

 )